Bundle & Save

 Gap and New Car Replacement Coverage

-If you're leasing or financing a luxury vehicle, then you should purchase gap insurance, which covers you if you owe more on the vehicle than your insurance will pay to replace it in the event of an accident.
-Since your insurer will only pay the car's actual cash value, you could be on the hook for thousands of dollars if your vehicle depreciates in value rapidly—which happens to many luxury vehicles once purchased and driven—if you don't have gap insurance.
+If you're leasing or financing a luxury vehicle, you should purchase gap insurance, which covers you if you owe more on the vehicle than your insurance would pay to replace it in the event of an accident.
+Since your insurer would only pay the car's actual cash value, you could be on the hook for thousands of dollars if your vehicle depreciates in value rapidly, which happens to many luxury vehicles once purchased and driven, if you don't have gap insurance.

 If you are purchasing a new luxury vehicle outright, consider new car replacement coverage.
 The cost of buying a replacement car—of the same make and model—if you total your vehicle is covered under this type of insurance.
-However, it's usually only available if you purchase comprehensive and collision coverage.
+It's usually only available if you purchase comprehensive and collision coverage.

 How Much Does Luxury Car Insurance Cost?

-It costs significantly more to insure a luxury car rather than a non-luxury car.
-But, based upon our research, costs of insurance doesn't necessarily go up directly in accordance with the price of your car.
+It costs significantly more to insure a luxury car than a non-luxury car.
+But, based upon our research, insurance costs don’t necessarily go up directly in accordance with the price of your car.